aiidateam/aiida-tutorials/docs/pages/2019_molsim_school_Amsterdam/screening/screening.md

 We've prepared a WorkChain to compute the deliverable methane capacity.

-Download it [from here]({{ site.baseurl}}/assets/2019_molsim_school_Amsterdam/deliverable_capacity.py) and place the file in some directory, then add its path to `PYTHONPATH` and restart the daemon:
+Download it [from here]({{ site.baseurl}}/assets/2019_molsim_school_Amsterdam/deliverable_capacity.py) and place the file in some directory, then add the path to this directory to `PYTHONPATH` and restart the daemon:
 ```terminal
 $ export PYTHONPATH=/path/to/your/directory/:$PYTHONPATH
 $ verdi daemon restart